Current Members

 Email: tessa.a.whitaker@colostate.edu

-Undergraduate Degree: B.S. in Biochemistry and Chinese Studies, Furman University
+Undergraduate Degree: B.S., Biochemistry and Chinese Studies, Furman University

 Research Project: My research focuses on the synthesis of peptide nucleic acids as a diagnostic probe for esophageal cancer.